sora-xor/sora-docs/src/kxor.md

 # Kensetsu XOR (KXOR)

-Kensetsu XOR (KXOR) is a crucial component of the SORA ecosystem, providing a stable and versatile token for users and builders.
-Here's everything you need to know about KXOR.
+Kensetsu XOR (KXOR) is an essential part of the SORA ecosystem, offering a stable and versatile token that supports both users and builders.
+It serves as a robust financial tool designed to enhance the value of PUSSY tokens for builders and provide a stable asset with diverse swapping options for users, thus fostering the growth and stability of the SORA ecosystem.

-## Pegged to XOR

 KXOR is pegged to the price of XOR through sophisticated price tools, ensuring a consistent and reliable value